 Look at all light switches and electrical plates.
 Replace any cracked or broken plates.
 These cost pennies to replace but will keep a home inspector from calling these out on an inspection report.
 Look for any loose or ripped carpet and repair.
 Are there any broken draws in the kitchen or bathrooms.
 Buyers will be opening and closing the doors.
 Check closet doors.

 If you have sliding closet doors, be sure the guide is in place.
-Buyer’s don’t want to see closet doors swinging and home inspectors will point these out to buyers.
-Take a walk around the house and look for any water leaks on the hose bib.
-Are all the gates functioning correctly?
+Buyers don’t want to see closet doors swinging and home inspectors will point these out to buyers.
+Walk around the house and look for any water leaks on the hose bib.
+Confirm all the gates functioning correctly.
 Is your sprinkler system leaking?
 Do you see any cracked windows?

-#7 Upgrade all Light Bulbs and Turn on Lights
+#7 Should I Upgrade all Light Bulbs and Turn on Lights?

 You want your house to show light and bright.
 Also, be sure all the light bulbs are working.
 Sometimes people unscrew a few bulbs in a room so the room isn’t too bright.
-Be sure all light bulbs are in the fixtures and working!
+All light bulbs are in the fixtures should be working!
 Use the highest bulb allowable by that particular light socket.
-Additionally, when buyers see a light that doesn’t work, they immediately think the fixture is broken, when it is actually a burnt out bulb.
+Additionally, when buyers see a light that doesn’t work, they immediately think the fixture is broken, when it is actually a burnt-out bulb.
 Take the doubt out, replace the bulb!
 Be sure the light fixture and ceiling fans are spotlessly cleaned!

 Consider buying an inexpensive home security system.
 There are many phone-based systems on the market today.
 Additionally, you may have heard of the RING doorbell.
 This shows you who is at your front door and elsewhere in the house.
-This is helpful to be able to make sure lights have turned off and doors locked.
-This is helpful should you detect activity you weren’t expecting.
+A security system can alert you to lights left on or doors unlocked.
+This is helpful should you detect the activity you weren’t expecting.
 For sellers out of town, this is helpful to manage your vacant house.

 Be sure to alert your neighbors the house will be vacant.

 Ask them to notify you should they see anything unusual.
 There are times when a vacant property has been taken over by squatters.
+You also want them to let you know should the sprinkler spring a leak.
 Also, the last thing you want is for your For Sale sign to be removed and someone moving in.
 Your neighbors can help you avoid this.

-A professional stager can provide several levels of property staging.
-This could include light staging with such items as a few chairs, pillows, plants and wall hangings.
+Professional stagers can provide several levels of property staging.
+This could include light staging with such items as a few chairs, pillows, plants, and wall hangings.
 Staggers do not need to stage every single room.
 Also, we do find that bathrooms and kitchens are key to staging.
 Colorful pieces accenting a home warms up the home for the buyer.

 It is possible to sell a vacant house with the right preparation.
 If you are out of town or across town, your real estate agent will help check on the property and alert you to any problems.
 The key will be to ensure repairs are completed ahead of time.
 When real estate agents are showing vacant properties, the benefit is scheduling these properties to show is very easy.
 We aren’t waiting for pets to be removed from the house or small children to finish naps before showing.
 With the right marketing and pricing, the goal will be to sell your house fast!